UK Student Loan Guide (Plan 1, 2, 3, 4 & 5)

-An explanation of how Plan 1, Plan 2, Plan 3 (Postgraduate) and Plan 5 repayments work, and how to compare the projected outcomes of overpaying vs investing.
+An explanation of how Plan 1, Plan 2, Plan 3 (Postgraduate), Plan 4 (Scottish) and Plan 5 repayments work, and how to compare the projected outcomes of overpaying vs investing.

 About This Project